qkzk/fm/development.md

 - [x] FEAT: use chafa as alternative image displayer
 - [x] FIX: scrolling for files at bottom should be started earlier
 - [ ] FEAT: improve google drive with token refresh ala gcal
+  - [ ] the refresh seems to be done in sign [sign](/home/quentin/.cargo/registry/src/index.crates.io-1949cf8c6b5b557f/opendal-0.49.2/src/services/gdrive/core.rs)
+  - [ ] check for a change in refresh token and save it ?
+- [ ] FEAT: all links should display where they point
+- [ ] FEAT: following links should allow user to cd to the destination, not open "follow" the link.
+[See](https://unix.stackexchange.com/questions/79539/cd-to-directory-of-a-symbolically-linked-file)

 ## TODO